ugrewer/APSIM_RotationTraining/docs/crop rotations and sequences.rst

 Please also select the tick boxes *"Top Level"* and *"Verbose Mode"*.
 Subsequently, repeat these steps three further times to generate a total of four *nodes* for each plot occupation in the crop rotation.
 Please drag the *nodes* on the canvas into the order of the intended rotatation "Sorghum-Fallow-Mungbean-Fallow".
-Further, do not name several *nodes* identically (e.g., two *nodes* called "Fallow") as this would prevent us from uniquely identifying to which *node* we are referring to later.
+Further, do not name several *nodes* identically (e.g., avoid that two *nodes* are called "Fallow") as this would prevent us from uniquely identifying to which *node* we are referring to later.
 To easily distinguish between the two fallows, we name them Fallow_postSG for the fallow following sorghum, and Fallow_postMB for the fallow following mungbean.
 Your bubble chart should now look similar to one of the below figures.
 There are many ways how you can graphically organise the bubble chart.